Improve Flow and Value Delivery

-This 1-day foundational workshop introduces the core concepts of Lean and just-in-time (JIT) production and prepares participants to apply Kanban to their work, including when to use Kanban alongside or instead of other Agile frameworks, like Scrum.
+This 1 or 2 day foundational workshop introduces the core concepts of Lean and just-in-time (JIT) production and prepares participants to apply Kanban to their work, including when to use Kanban alongside or instead of other Agile frameworks, like Scrum.

 With hands-on group exercises and real-world case studies, participants will experience principles that underpin the Kanban method while gaining an appreciation for the key benefits and impact the Kanban Method will have on their teams and across their organizations.